 Toh Ban Sheng

-Raffles Singers has performed both locally and overseas, from the inaugural International Garden Festival in Singapore (2008), in the Holy Cross Church in Warsaw, Poland (2015).
-In 2016, the choir collaborated with the Orchestra of the Music Makers (OMM) and the Queensland Festival Chorus (Australia) for the performance of Beethoven’s 9th Symphony (2016), and again with the OMM to perform Mahler’s “Ressurection” Symphony No. 2 (2018).
+Raffles Singers has performed publicly both locally and overseas, from the inaugural International Garden Festival in Singapore (2008) to the concert at the Holy Cross Church in Warsaw, Poland (2015).
+In 2016, the choir collaborated with the Orchestra of the Music Makers (OMM) and the Queensland Festival Chorus (Australia) for the performance of Beethoven’s “Choral” Symphony No. 9, Wagner’s Die Meistersinger von Nürnberg and Esenvalds’ Lakes Awake at Dawn in Singapore’s Esplanade Concert Hall to rave reviews.
+In 2018, the choir collaborated once more with OMM to perform Mahler’s “Resurrection” Symphony No. 2.

 Raffles Singers is thankful for the support from the following organisations: